 Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

 Upper level summer programs include travel to Rome, Paris, Turkey, Great Britain, and other countries.
 Students may earn direct credit doing hands-on restoration work and by attending lectures by visiting architects, preservationists, and scholars.
 Undergraduate seniors and graduate students may also participate in a Studio Abroad in Florence: Live, study, and learn in the city where Architecture began.
 You’ll take classes in Leon Battista Alberti’s masterpiece, the Palazzo Ruccellai, and attend studio in a newly renovated building on the banks of the Arno.
 In addition to learning in the classroom, you will have plenty of opportunity to visit museums, draw in piazzas, learn to speak Italian, and absorb the history of Italy while learning local customs.

 Freshman Admission.
-Students with the most competitive records from high school gain admission to the Undergraduate Architecture Program through the University’s Office of Undergraduate Admissions.
-Early application is strongly recommended due to limited space in the program.
+Students from high school gain admission to the Undergraduate Architecture Program through the University's Office of Undergraduate Admissions.
 Admitted freshmen have access to the necessary advising through their initial semesters to determine if architecture is an appropriate major for their interests and abilities.